← Back to Portfolio

 Unlocking a scalable IMO channel through agent control, faster closes, and higher-quality conversion.

-I designed Ladder's first agent-assisted application experience to unlock IMO distribution, enabling agents to start applications and seamlessly pass them to clients for review and submission.
-This closed a critical gap where agents had no control or visibility after sharing a quote, transforming how Ladder works with IMO partners.
-The solution achieved 26.9% end-to-end conversion, meaning roughly 1 in 4 agent-assisted clients bind a policy, and established a reliable, month-over-month revenue stream that scales with partner growth.
+I designed Ladder's first agent-assisted application experience to unlock IMO distribution, giving agents control to start applications and hand off to clients for review and submission.
+The solution achieved 26.9% end-to-end conversion and established a reliable, recurring revenue stream that scales with partner growth.

 Introduction